dd9jn/rfc4880bis/crypto-refresh.md

 This is used to allow S2K specifiers to be used for the passphrase conversion or to create messages with a mix of symmetric-key ESKs and public-key ESKs.
 This allows a message to be decrypted either with a passphrase or a public-key pair.

-PGP 2 always used IDEA with Simple string-to-key conversion when encrypting a message with a symmetric algorithm.
+Legacy implementations always used IDEA with Simple string-to-key conversion when encrypting a message with a symmetric algorithm.
 See {{sed}}.
 This MUST NOT be generated, but MAY be consumed for backward-compatibility.